-The directors of the Investment Company, the Management Company, the fund manager, the designated sales agents and persons appointed to carry out sales activities, the Depositary, the body responsible for the UCI management function(s), the Investment Advisor, the shareholders, the Securities Lending Agent as well as all subsidiaries, affiliated companies, representatives or agents of the aforementioned entities and persons ("Associated Persons") may:
+The directors of the Investment Company, the Management Company, the fund manager, the designated sales agents and persons appointed to carry out sales activities, the Depositary, the investment advisor, the body responsible for the UCI management function(s), the shareholders, the Securities Lending Agent as well as all subsidiaries, affiliated companies, representatives or agents of the aforementioned entities and persons ("Associated Persons") may

-- conduct among themselves any and all kinds of financial and banking transactions or other transactions such as derivative transactions, (including total return swaps), securities lending transactions and (reverse) repurchase agreements, or enter into the corresponding contracts, including those that are directed at investments in securities or at investments by an Associated Person in a company or undertaking, such investment being a constituent part of any sub-fund's assets, or be involved in such contracts or transactions; and/or - for their own accounts or for the accounts of third parties, invest in shares, securities or assets of the same type as the components of the respective sub-fund's assets and trade in them; and/or - in their own names or in the names of third parties, participate in the purchase or sale of securities or other investments from or to the Investment Company, through or jointly with the fund manager, the Distributor, designated sales agents and persons appointed to carry out sales activities, the Depositary, the Investment Advisor, the Sub-Administration Agent, or a subsidiary, an affiliated company, representative or agent of these.
+- conduct among themselves any and all kinds of financial and banking transactions or other transactions, such as derivative transactions (including Total Return Swaps), securities lending transactions and (reverse) repurchase agreements, or enter into the corresponding contracts, including those that are directed at investments in securities or at investments by an Associated Person in a company or undertaking, such investment being a constituent part of the respective sub-fund's assets, or be involved in such contracts or transactions; and/or - for their own accounts or for the accounts of third parties, invest in shares, securities or assets of the same type as the components of the respective sub-fund's assets and trade in them; and/or in their own names or in the names of third parties, participate in the purchase or sale of securities or other assets in or from the Investment Company through or jointly with the fund manager, the designated sales agents and persons authorized to carry out the distribution, the Depositary, the investment advisor, or a subsidiary, an affiliated company, representative or agent of such.

-Assets of any sub-fund in form of liquid assets or securities may be deposited with an Associated Person in accordance with the legal provisions governing the Depositary.
+Assets of the respective sub-fund in the form of liquid assets or securities may be deposited with an Associated Person in accordance with the legal provisions governing the Depositary.
 Liquid assets of the respective sub-fund may be invested in certificates of deposit issued by an Associated Person or in bank deposits offered by an Associated Person.
 Banking or comparable transactions may also be conducted with or through an Associated Person.
 Companies in the Deutsche Bank Group and/or employees, representatives, affiliated companies or subsidiaries of companies in the Deutsche Bank Group ("DB Group Members") may be counterparties in the Investment Company's derivatives transactions or derivatives contracts ("Counterparty").
 Furthermore, in some cases a Counterparty may be required to evaluate such derivatives transactions or derivatives contracts.
 Such evaluations may constitute the basis for calculating the value of particular assets of the respective sub-fund.
-The Board of Directors is aware that DB Group Members may possibly be involved in a conflict of interest if they act as Counterparty and/or perform evaluations of this type.
+The Board of Directors of the Investment Company is aware that DB Group Members may possibly be involved in a conflict of interest if they act as Counterparty and/or perform evaluations of this type.
 The evaluation will be adjusted and carried out in a manner that is verifiable.
-However, the Board of Directors believes that such conflicts can be handled appropriately and assumes that the Counterparty possesses the aptitude and competence to perform such evaluations.
+However, the Board of Directors of the Investment Company believes that such conflicts can be handled appropriately and assumes that the Counterparty possesses the aptitude and competence to perform such evaluations.